Australia's Naughtiest Home Videos

-Australia's Naughtiest Home Videos is an Australian television comedy programme that was broadcast on Nine Network on 3 September 1992.
+Australia's Naughtiest Home Videos is an Australian television comedy program that was broadcast on Nine Network on 3 September 1992.
 It was a one-off special spin-off of Australia's Funniest Home Video Show, depicting videos of sexual situations and other sexually explicit content.
-The program was notably taken off the air partway through the broadcast of its first and only episode on the order of then-network owner Kerry Packer.
+In a rare move, the program was abruptly taken off the air partway through the broadcast of its first and only episode on the order of then-network owner Kerry Packer.

 Background

-Australia's Funniest Home Video Show premiered in 1990, and was similar in concept to the 1989 American special (and later series) America's Funniest Home Videos: viewers would send in amateur-shot videos that were unintentionally humorous, and the video deemed the "funniest" by the studio audience was awarded a prize at the end of the show.
+Australia's Funniest Home Video Show premiered in 1990.
+Viewers would send in amateur-shot videos that were unintentionally humorous, and the video deemed the "funniest" by the studio audience was awarded a prize at the end of the show.

-The producers often received racy or risque videos that could not be included into the programme due to its family-friendly nature, and since the show's policy stated that videos sent in by viewers could not be sent back, videos that did not make it onto the program were still kept by the station.
-The producers decided to compile these videos into a one-off special aimed at an adult audience.
+The producers often received racy or risque videos that could not be included into the program due to its family-friendly nature, and since the show's policy stated that videos sent in by viewers could not be sent back, videos that did not make it onto the program were still kept by the station.The producers decided to compile these videos into a one-off special aimed at an adult audience.

-It differed from Australia's Funniest Home Video Show in more than just the content of the videos.
+Australia's Naughtiest Home Videos differed from Australia's Funniest Home Video Show in more than just the content of the videos.
 It had a different opening, a modified version of the Australia's Funniest Home Video Show's theme song, and a slightly modified set.
 It was hosted by Australian radio personality Doug Mulray.
 Due to the difference in content, the show aired at 8:30 PM and was preceded by a short message warning viewers of the show's content, and informing them that it was a one-off special that was different from Australia's Funniest Home Video Show.

 Content

 The show followed the same structure of Australia's Funniest Home Video Show, in which the videos were shown in short blocks, interspersed with humorous monologues written and delivered by Mulray.
 Mulray often poked fun at the content of the videos, which he described as "The most sensational collection of home videos since Rodney King nicked out for a pizza recently."
-Mulray also did humorous voice overs as the videos were shown, similar to Danny McMaster's on Australia's Funniest Home Video Show.
+Mulray also did humorous voice-overs as the videos were shown, similar to Danny McMaster's on Australia's Funniest Home Video Show.

 The content of the videos included shots of animal genitalia, humans or animals humorously engaging in sexual intercourse, people who get accidentally and humorously disrobed, and other situations that often relied on ribald humour, including a child grabbing a kangaroo's testicles, a man lifting a barbell with his penis, a man getting his head squeezed between an erotic dancer's large breasts, an elderly woman removing an envelope from a stripper's undergarments with her dentures, two people running into water with flaming pieces of toilet paper hanging from their buttocks, and two people filmed having sex in the middle of a park.